ntop/ntopng/CONTRIBUTING.md

 *ntopng/tests/rest/conflicts/* folder, in order to be able to compare it with the expected output in the *ntopng/tests/rest/result* folder.
-In case of test failures due to errors or warnings in the ntopng trace, the full ntopng log is storage in the *ntopng/tests/rest/logs/* folder.
+In case of test failures due to errors or warnings in the ntopng trace, the full ntopng log is stored in the *ntopng/tests/rest/logs/* folder.

 Create a PR
 ===========